 Staff and caring volunteers offer nourishing meals Monday through Friday at 4:30 PM.

 A meal isn’t always what a family needs.
 Some folks need food to keep their family going through the tough times.
 We can provide people with bags of nourishing groceries for them to prepare at home.
 Our food distribution takes place three times a week and we ask individuals to partake of this only once a week.
 We are aware that we need to be good stewards of the resources provided to us, and that means working to meet the needs of as many as we can with the resources we have.

 We annually run a Turkey Drive at Thanksgiving and another drive for Christmas.
 At Thanksgiving we work very hard with local media to collect enough turkeys and other foodstuffs to provide a Thanksgiving dinner for everyone in need.
 At Christmas we solicit presents through a Giving Tree so that all families can enjoy a Christmas celebration and enjoy a Christmas dinner.
 Because hunger doesn’t just happen during the holidays, we also participate in the Annual Postal Workers Food Drive each May.
 When we find our reserves running low, we may put out an appeal to the community for additional foods to re-stock our inventory.

-Manna Ministries operates a Food Bank which supplies other food providers and soup kitchens throughout Central Maine.
+Molly Ministries operates a Food Bank which supplies other food providers and soup kitchens throughout Central Maine.
 These supplies are free as they are needed and available.

-Manna accepts food donations to support the Soup Kitchen and Food Pantry.
+Molly accepts food donations to support the Soup Kitchen and Food Pantry.

-Manna Ministries feeds more than 100 meals each night, serving meals to 3,000 people annually.
+Molly Ministries feeds more than 100 meals each night, serving meals to 3,000 people annually.
 Each week we provide 180 individuals and families with enough groceries for three or four meals.
 Our food services comprise a vital piece of our much larger vision.
-Manna Ministries works to create a community where everyone has food, clothing, housing, and an opportunity to support themselves.
+Molly Ministries works to create a community where everyone has food, clothing, housing, and an opportunity to support themselves.
 We invite you to join us in making this vision a reality.